By Sherman Frederick/Properly Subversive

 “Of course,” she said.

 We did not endorse her, but she ran.
 She won.
 She served.
 Did she lobby herself, I sometimes wondered.

 Look, what’s currently going on in the legislature is wrong.
 Doing double duty like this is a conflict that either needs to be prohibited or far better navigated.

 But, as I periodically remind readers, my opinion and $3 will get you a medium coffee at any Starbucks in the nation.
 If you don’t like my opinion, enjoy the coffee.

 ONE MORE THING

-Due to the twisted nature of the people who like these jokes, I’ll be back next week.
-Until then, avoid soreheads, laugh a little and always question authority.
+Until next week, avoid soreheads, laugh a little and always question authority.